On this page...

 Child Development Home Registration Guidelines

-About 300 people provide regulated child care in their homes.
-Any person providing child care in their home may apply to be registered.
-Those serving more than five children are required to register.
 Please use the Child Care Provider Portal by clicking either requirements or application & renewal for additional information.

-People who provide childcare in their own homes and who care for five or fewer children are not required by Iowa Code 237A.3 to be registered but have the option to do so.
-These people may apply for a Child Care Assistance Provider Agreement with HHS.
+These individuals may apply for a Child Care Assistance Provider Agreement with HHS.
 This allows non-registered programs to care for children that qualify for public assistance with child care costs.

 - Number of children allowed in care